Davao Oriental: American colonial era

 In 1903, the colonial American government created the Moro Province comprising several districts, one of which was Davao.
 The Moro province was converted in 1914 into the Department of Mindanao and Sulu, and its component districts were made into independent provinces.

 Japanese occupation

 In 1942, the territory of what is now Davao Oriental was occupied by the Japanese Imperial forces.

 In 1945, the Battle of Davao began with the combined forces of the British, Australian, Dutch and the Filipino troops of the 6th, 101st, 102nd, 103rd, 104th, 106th, 107th and 110th Infantry Division of the Philippine Commonwealth Army and 10th Infantry Regiment of the Philippine Constabulary being supported by Davaoeño guerrilla fighter units in attacking Japanese Imperial forces during the liberation in Eastern Davao or Eastern Davao Campaign until the end of the Second World War.

 Philippine independence

 Foundation

 On May 8, 1967, through Republic Act No. 4867, the province of Davao was divided into three independent provinces, one of which was Davao Oriental.
+Former president Ferdinand Marcos appointed Paciano Bangoy as governor and Leopoldo Lopez as vice governor on June 2.